 - Vitamins and supplements

 Q: Who will answer my call?

 A: Calls are answered by specially trained pharmacists, nurses, physicians and other poison information specialists.
 Click here for a list of current helpline staff.
-There are NO volunteers answering calls.
 A medical toxicologist is on call at all times to consult on serious and/or complex cases.

 Q: What information will I need to provide?